[section title=”Micro hydro”]

 LGV signs a wide ranging partnership agreement with Welcome to Our Woods (WtOW).

-We received confirmation from OFGEM this month of preliminary FIT registration for Cwm Saebren.
+We received confirmation from OFGEM this month of preliminary FIT registration for Cwm Saerbren.

 TGVH now has sufficient flow data for Cwm Gu and has commissioned a hydrology company to write a report to support an application to NRW to raise the HoF notch.

-The lease for Cwm Saerbren has been completed and we will start building the scheme later this year.
+The lease for Cwm Saebren has been completed and we will start building the scheme later this year.